 Møvik Fort on the Norwegian coast had a sister battery in Hanstholm in Denmark.
 They were built to block off the Skagerrak strait and the sea route to eastern Norway, Kattegat and the Baltic for the allied naval forces.
 This construction of heavy artillery was initiated on Hitler’s direct orders.

 The cannon is one of the largest in the world, with a 380 mm calibre.
 The gun barrel alone weighs 110 tonnes, and is almost 20 metres long.
 It has a reach of 55 kilometres.
+In 2019 the cannon was painted in the same colors that it was in 1943, since the 1980's it was gray.

 Today, Møvik Fort is a peaceful spot on the hills near Vestergabet to the south of Kristiansand.